dom96/gbemulator/readme.markdown

 ## Status

-Currently the emulator only gets as far as displaying the Nintendo logo.
+<del>Currently the emulator only gets as far as displaying the Nintendo logo.</del>

+We get to **0x0064** in the BIOS!

+0x0064 in the BIOS waits for the vertical-blank period, since we have no GPU hooked up yet it waits for that forever.

 ## References